Personal Protective Equipment (PPE) Guide

 - How to maintain and care for PPE

-- Any new equipment, employees, or hazards are introduced into a workplace
+- New equipment, processes, employees, or hazards are introduced

-- A worker is not demonstrating the correct procedures regarding PPE
+- A worker is not following PPE procedures correctly

 Types of PPE

-This section will provide a brief overview of some of the most commonly used types of PPE and their applications.
+Below is a brief overview of some of the most commonly used PPE types and how they help protect workers.

 Hearing Protection

-There are two main factors involved in analyzing a hearing hazard: loudness (generally measured in decibels) and duration.
-Ear plugs and ear muffs reduce the amount of noise that reaches the ears, and are available in several levels of protection.
-The degree to which earplugs limit noise is called attenuation.
-OSHA provides a table (see G16) which shows how much attenuation is needed in a given workplace situation.
-Because hearing injuries are often irreversible, ear plugs that meet or exceed the recommended levels of attenuation are a very important aspect of any good workplace safety program.
+Two main factors determine hearing risk: loudness (decibels) and duration of exposure.
+Ear plugs and ear muffs reduce the amount of noise that reaches the ear and are available in different protection levels.
+The degree of noise reduction is called attenuation.
+OSHA provides a table (see G16) showing how much attenuation is needed in specific workplace situations.
+Because hearing damage is often permanent, choosing ear protection that meets or exceeds recommended attenuation levels is a critical part of any safety program.

 Hand Protection

-- Leather gloves protect against rough objects and moderate temperatures
+- Leather gloves – protect against rough objects and moderate heat.

-- Fabric gloves protect against wood slivers, abrasions, and chafing
+- Fabric gloves – protect against wood splinters, abrasions, and chafing.

-- Aluminized gloves provide protection against heat and cold
+- Aluminized gloves – provide insulation from intense heat or cold.

-- Butyl gloves protect against a variety of chemicals, including corrosive acids.
-Butyl gloves are not recommended for aliphatic hydrocarbons or halogenated solvents.
+- Butyl gloves – protect against many chemicals, including corrosive acids; not recommended for aliphatic hydrocarbons or halogenated solvents.

-- Latex gloves protect against water solutions of acids, alkalis and ketones.
+- Latex gloves – protect against water-based solutions of acids, alkalis, and ketones.

-- Nitrile gloves protect against chlorinated solvents, acids, caustics, and alcohols.
+- Nitrile gloves – protect against chlorinated solvents, acids, caustics, and many oils and greases.

 Foot Protection